The Best Hostels in Madrid, Spain.

 So, there’s almost no need to venture outside of Safestay Madrid!
 But that would be a shame since they also organize free walking tours to share the best from the city with you.

 The Best Hostels in Madrid – TOC Hostel

-If you are wondering where the centre of Madrid is, it’s between Puerta del Sol and Opera, where TOC Hostel is located!
+If you are wondering where the centre of Madrid is, it’s between Puerta del Sol and Opera, which happens to be where TOC Hostel is located!

 The common room is a comfortable lounge with computers for guests and a game zone for those looking for a bit of offline entertainment.
 The rooms are clean and modern and vary from 2 to 8 bed privates or dorms and are fingerprint secured.
 They have big lockers for guests, privacy curtains on each bed, and a pocket for you phone and other valuables to rest next to your pillow at night.
 A private light and power plug is also included.

 All that adds up to make this one of the very best Madrid hostels out there!

 They call it a “poshotel” – full of design, smart decoration and good vibes – but we simply call it Mola.
 Mola means spring in Spanish so why not to try the Mola in these heady days of seasonal bloom!